nic-starke/neon_samurai/README.md

 ## Building the Project

-The vagrant environment should drop your terminal directly into the checkout folder.
+The dev environment should drop your terminal directly into the checkout folder.
 Then just run a few scripts to get started:

 1. Set environment variables (the period before the script is important :)
 2. Generate build files (only needs to be executed once)